Exploit Writing Tutorial: ROP with Shellcode

 7.2.2 - Build

-the available gadgets in the executable section of the vulnerable program sample.
+The dedicated tool ROPgadget [2] is used here to extract the available gadgets in the executable section of the vulnerable program sample.

 $ ROPgadget --binary StackBasedOverflow > gadgets_list.txt